George Brown (Canadian politician): Return to legislature

+In the general election, Brown defeated Ephraim Cook in the constituency of South Oxford.
+Conservatives won the majority of seats in Canada East while Reformers won the majority of seats in Canada West and barely had a majority in the legislature.
+When Parliament returned, Reformers wanted Brown to be elected as the Speaker of the House, but Brown declined, stating he wanted a candidate who could garner more votes from Lower Canadian legislators: after Brown consulted with the executive administration, Reformers elected Lewis Wallbridge.

+The legislature was besieged by deadlock, which made governing the province difficult.
+Opposition legislators constantly proposed motions of no confidence, extending the session into September.
 Brown proposed a select committee to investigate the sectional problems in Canada and try to find a solution, and the bill for this committee's creation passed in spring 1864.
 Under his chairmanship, the committee reported on June 14 a strong preference for a new federal system of government.
 That same day, the MacDonald-Taché administration was dissolved.
 Brown stated that he would support any administration that committed to solving the deadlock in the legislature.
 Brown, MacDonald, Taché, and George-Étienne Cartier agreed to form an administration later called the Great Coalition to seek a federal union with the Atlantic provinces.
 Brown became the president of the council, a cabinet-level position, under the premiership of Taché.